uzakariyya/Cohort-3.0-Python-Programming-Fellowship-Assignment/README.md

 ## 🚀 Getting Started
 ### Prerequisites
-- Python 3.7 or above installed.
+- Python 3.7 and VS COde with Several Extension installed.
-- Familiarity with basic programming concepts is a plus but not mandatory.
+- Familiarity with basic programming concepts is a plus but not mandatory to be in AREWA Data Science Fellowship

 ### Clone the Repository
 ```bash